yannawr/kittygo/README.md

 * Listing of installed Go packages

 You have the option to set your pre-defined GOPATH as well.

-This is only a workaround, since you can change your GOPATH so there's no need to cp packages.
+This script is only a workaround, since you can change your GOPATH so there's no need to cp packages.

 ## Requirements